kesac/powershell-primer/README.md

 # And here is another single line comment.

 <#
-   This is a multi-line comment block.
+   Here is a multi-line comment block.
    Everything inside this block will be ignored!
 #>